 Requirements to form an LLC in Wyoming

 Creating a Wyoming LLC involves a series of legal steps outlined in the Wyoming Limited Liability Company Act.
-Skip any of these requirements, and you risk administrative dissolution just 60 days after the Secretary's warning, effectively ending your right to do business in the state.
+Skip any of them, and you risk administrative dissolution just 60 days after your filing deadline, effectively ending your right to do business in the state.

-Your LLC name must end with "Limited Liability Company," "Limited Company," or abbreviations like "LLC," "L.L.C.," "LC," or "L.C."
+Wyoming checks every proposed LLC name for "distinguishability" against existing registrations, and the rules are stricter than they might appear.
+Your name must end with "Limited Liability Company," "Limited Company," or an approved abbreviation such as "LLC," "L.L.C.," "LC," or "L.C."
 Wyoming won't approve your Articles of Organization without this suffix.

 • Words that mislead the public about your actual business purpose will be rejected

 Planning to market under a different brand?
 You'll need a trade name (DBA).
-Wyoming allows trade name reservations for 120 days at $30, though this creates an alias for your company rather than a new legal entity.
-Check domain availability too, so your online presence matches your legal name.
+Wyoming allows trade name reservations for $30 via the Application for Reservation of Trade Name, though the actual trade name registration costs $100 and lasts for a 10-year term per the Wyoming SOS fee schedule.
+Check domain availability as well, so your online presence matches your legal name.

 2. Registered agent requirements

-Wyoming law gives you no wiggle room: every LLC must continuously maintain a registered agent within state borders.
-This person or company must have a physical Wyoming street address to receive legal documents, tax notices, and official mail.
-Your registered agent must be in place from day one.
+Wyoming law gives you no wiggle room: every LLC must continuously maintain a registered agent within state borders from the moment of formation.
+This person or company receives legal documents, tax notices, and official state mail on your behalf, and must be reachable at a physical Wyoming street address during business hours.

 You have two choices:

 • Any Wyoming resident who is at least 18 and willing to be present at their address during business hours can serve.
-Either you, a member, or an employee will work, but the LLC itself cannot serve as its own agent.
-A working email address is required for state notices.
+Either you, a member, or an employee will work, but the LLC itself cannot be its own agent.
+A working email address is required for electronic state notices.

-• Alternatively, hire a professional service that's authorized to operate in Wyoming.
-These commercial agents keep your personal address private, guarantee daytime availability, and often include mail scanning or compliance reminders.
+• Hire a professional service authorized to operate in Wyoming.
+These commercial agents keep your personal address off public records, guarantee daytime availability, and often include mail scanning and compliance reminders as part of their service.

 3. Articles of Organization requirements

-Filing Articles of Organization brings your Wyoming business to life, but the Secretary of State rejects incomplete forms.
-The document is brief, typically two pages, but every detail counts.
+Filing Articles of Organization is the act that formally creates your Wyoming LLC, but the Secretary of State rejects incomplete forms without exception.
+The document is brief, typically two pages, and every element is required.

 1. Your LLC's legal name, exactly as verified for availability

-2. Principal office address with a real Wyoming street location (P.O. boxes guarantee rejection)
+2. Principal office address with a real Wyoming street location (P.O. boxes used as the sole address guarantee rejection)

 3. Registered agent with name and actual Wyoming street address